generative-world/deep-learning-examples/README.md

 - **Softmax:** The softmax activation function is used in multi-class classification problems.
 It converts raw output values (logits) into a probability distribution, where each class has a probability between 0 and 1, and the sum of all probabilities equals 1.
 It is commonly used in the output layer for classification tasks with more than two classes.
 - **Linear:** The linear activation function is used for regression tasks, where the output is a continuous value.
 It outputs real-valued numbers without any transformation, making it suitable for predicting quantities like price, temperature, etc.
 - **ReLu(Rectified Linear Unit):** ReLU is one of the most widely used activation functions in hidden layers of deep networks.
 It outputs the input directly if it is positive; otherwise, it returns zero.

+## Loss Functions
+Choosing the right loss function is crucial for training a deep learning model, as it determines how the model's predictions are evaluated during training.
+The loss function depends on the type of task:
+- **Binary Crossentropy:** Used for binary classification tasks (e.g., predicting whether an image is of a horse or human).
+The binary crossentropy loss function compares the predicted probability with the true binary label.
+- **Categorical Crossentropy:** Used for multi-class classification tasks (e.g., classifying an image into one of several categories).
+The categorical crossentropy loss function compares the predicted probability distribution with the true class label, which is usually one-hot encoded.
+- **Mean Squared Error(MSE)** Used for regression tasks, where the goal is to predict continuous values (e.g., predicting the price of a house).
+MSE measures the average of the squared differences between predicted values and actual values.

 ## Project Structure